top of page

 1 teaspoon turmeric powder

-Toast the whole spices for the Goan Spice Powder on a pan individually till lightly browned.
+Toast the whole spices for the Goan Spice Powder individually on a pan until lightly browned.
 Cool completely.
-Add them to a spice mill or coffee grinder and grind to s fine powder.
+Add them to a spice mill or coffee grinder and grind to a fine powder.
 Store in an airtight container.

 Add the tomatoes, coconut and tamarind to a small blender and purée to a smooth paste.
 Set aside.